FranciscoVasconcelos/sciblog/_posts/2025-10-11-welcome-to-jekyll.markdown

 {% endlemma %}

-This is a link for the lemma {% ref lemma:this:theorem %}
+This is a link with a popup attached: {% ref lemma:this:theorem popup=true %}

+{% includetex here %}